VDA5050/VDA5050/VDA5050_EN.md

 ## 6.9 Topic: "instantActions" (from master control to AGV)

 In certain cases, it is necessary to send actions to the AGV that need to be performed immediately.
-This is made possible by publishing an instantAction message to the topic instantActions. instantActions shall not conflict with the content of the AGV's current order (e.g., instantAction to lower fork, while order says to raise fork).
+This is made possible by publishing an `instantAction` message to the topic `instantActions`.
+These shall not conflict with the content of the AGV's current order (e.g., `instantAction` to lower fork, while order says to raise fork).

 Some examples for which instant actions could be relevant are:
 - pause the AGV without changing anything in the current order;